PennLINC/thalamocortical_development/index.md

 (see below for use instructions with dsi-studio's autotrack)

 ### Cubic Project Directory
-The project directory on cubic is: /cbica/projects/thalamocortical_development The directory structure within this top-level project directory is as follows:
+The project directory on cubic is: **/cbica/projects/thalamocortical_development**

+The directory structure within the project directory is as follows:

 ```
 code: directory with the thalamocortical_development github repo